Washington Small Business Credit Initiative

 The federal Small Business Jobs Act of 2010 directed $1.5 billion to state programs that improve access to capital for small businesses so they can grow and create new jobs.

 Washington state received $19.7 million which it manages through four new Small Business Credit Initiative programs.
-Working with private partners, the state expects to leverage these funds and by 2016 drive up to $300 million in new capital to Washington small businesses.
+Working with private partners, the state expects to leverage these funds and by the end of 2016 drive up to $300 million in new capital to Washington small businesses.

 The Collateral Support Program (CSP) can help small businesses secure SBA 504 financing with their lenders when collateral support is a concern.
 CSP will place cash deposits with the lending institution as additional collateral support to help lenders approve the necessary bridge loan required to achieve SBA 504 approval.
 Participating lenders listed below can be contacted for program details and qualifications.
 SBA 504 loans can provide financing for real estate as well as heavy equipment.
 Lenders can visit the CSP website for more information on how to participate.